Introduction to Machine Learning: Rejection sampling

 \section{Rejection sampling}

-While the previous approach can be generalized to multivariate distributions, it quickly becomes unfeasible when the dimension gets large, excepting simple cases in which the variables are independent, or, say, Gaussian.
+While the previous approach can be generalized to multivariate distributions, it quickly becomes unfeasible when the dimension gets large, excepting simple cases in which the variables are independent, or known functions of independent variables (which includes the Gaussian case, as seen in \cref{rem:sampling.real}).
 Rejection sampling is a simple algorithm that allows, in some cases, for the generation of samples from a complicated distribution based on repeated sampling of a simpler one.

-Let us assume that we want to sample from a variable $Z$ taking values $\CR_Z$, and that there exists a measure $\mu$ on $\CR_Z$ with respect to which the distribution of $Z$ is absolutely continuous, i.e., so that this distribution has a density $f_Z$ with respect to $\mu$.
-For example, $\CR_Z = \mR^d$, and $f_Z$ is the p.d.f. of $Z$ with respect to Lebesgue's measire.
-Assume that $g$ is another density functions (with respect to $\mu$) from which it is ``easy'' to sample.
+Let us assume that we want to sample from a variable $Z$ taking values in $\CR_Z$, and that there exists a measure $\mu$ on $\CR_Z$ with respect to which the distribution of $Z$ is absolutely continuous, i.e., so that this distribution has a density $f_Z$ with respect to $\mu$.
+For example, $\CR_Z = \mR^d$, and $f_Z$ is the p.d.f. of $Z$ with respect to Lebesgue's measure.
+Assume that $g$ is another density function (with respect to $\mu$) from which it is ``easy'' to sample.
 Consider the following algorithm, which includes a function $a: z\mapsto a(z) \in [0,1]$ that will be specified later.